saikumars78/JavaScript-Notes/Chapter5-9.md

 -% is the modulus operator.It gives you the remainder when the division is executed.

-# Math expressions: Unfamiliar operators
+# 6.Math expressions: Unfamiliar operators

 num++;